José Ortega y Gasset

 “To be honest, I have no choice but to agree with you, and to confess that I am beginning to discern certain mysteries in verbal interaction between humans that I had not noticed until now.”

-“And I, in turn, discern you to be the last survivor of a vanished race, as you are capable of believing that a person other than you may be in the right.
+“And I, in turn, discern you to be a kind of knight errant, the last survivor of a vanished race, as you are capable of believing that a person other than you may be in the right.
 Indeed, the discussion of translation, if we choose to pursue it, will lead us into the darkest depths of the wondrous phenomenon that is language.
 Even if we confine ourselves to the most obvious aspects of the topic, we will have plenty to consider.
 So far I have based my description of the utopianism of translation on the idea that an author of a book (not of mathematics or physics, or perhaps even biology) is a writer in some positive sense of the word.
 This means that the writer has used her native tongue with a truly deft touch, achieving two things that seem impossible to reconcile: to be clearly intelligible, while at the same time changing the ordinary usage of the language.
 This dual operation is harder to achieve than walking a tightrope.
 How could we demand it of the average translator?
 But behind this first difficulty posed by the rendering of personal style appear further layers of difficulties.
 Personal style, for example, consists in the author deviating slightly from the habitual meaning of the word, pushing at it so that the range of objects that it designates do not coincide exactly with the range of objects which that same word normally signifies in its ordinary use.
 The general tendency of such deviations in a writer is what we call the writer’s style.
 But it is also true each language compared to another has its own linguistic style, what von Humboldt used to call its ‘internal form’.
 It is therefore utopian to believe that two words in two different languages, which the dictionary tells us are each a translation of the other, refer to exactly the same objects.
 As languages are formed in different landscapes and by different experiences, their incongruity is natural.
 It is wrong, for example, to assume that what in Spanish is called a bosque is the same thing that in German is called a Wald, and yet the dictionary tells us that Wald means bosque, and that bosque means forest.
 If all were willing this would be an excellent occasion to offer an aria di bravura comparing the forests of Germany and Spain.
 I am joking about the song, but I will affirm what its outcome would be: a clear appreciation of the vast difference that exists between the two realities.
 So great, in fact, the incongruity is abundantly evident not only in the forests themselves, but in almost all their intellectual and emotive resonances as well.

 “The images of the two meanings do not match up, like the photographs of two people superimposed one over the other.
 And, just as in such a case our vision waivers without settling on one image or the other or establishing a third, we can imagine the distressing vagueness we experience when we read thousands of words affected in this manner.
 For the causes that produce this phenomenon of flou in a visual image are the same causes that produce it in language.
 Translation is the permanent literary flou, and since what we otherwise tend to call nonsense is nothing more nor less than the flou of thought, we should not find it strange that a translated author should always seem a little foolish to us.”